We have implemented various practices and procedures that:

 - Request for information

 - If requested, a customer must supply us proof of opt-in status for any and all persons on a subscriber list.
 Because of the short time frame in which we have to respond to complaints, customers agree to supply requested information within 72 hours of receiving a request.

 - Potential collection of damages

 Customers shall be liable for any damages sustained by us due to a customer's violation of this policy.
 Our license agreement gives us the right to publish the names of any customer who has been terminated because of spam complaints.
 This may then be shared with other permission-based providers to reduce the probability that the abuser will simply take their business to another provider and get past their controls.
-Recipients who want to report abuse can do so by sending email to abuse at imninc.com.
+Recipients who want to report abuse can send an email to email@example.com.

 However, on the occasion that an email is not delivered or 'bounced', it is categorized in two ways, hard and soft bounces.
-Hard bounces are those that are permanently undeliverable due to non-existent or expired email addresses; these emails are excluded from user lists automatically.
+Hard bounces are permanently undeliverable due to non-existent or expired email addresses; these emails are automatically excluded from user lists.
 Soft bounces are temporary bounces that aren't always defined but are a result of technical difficulties such as down servers or full mailboxes; in these cases, the emails are re-sent periodically until they are delivered.

 Modified 3/29/05 to include the Email to Wireless Devices compliance requirements.